IBM/maximo-labs/MkDocs/apm_8.7/docs/setup_watson_studio.md

 - [Setup Database Connection]("db-connection") to allow Watson Studio to access DB.
 - [Get URL to Download the Healh and Predict Notebooks](download_URL).
 - [Create am environment ](create-environemnt-studio)to edit and run your notebooks.
-- [Upload the Predict Notebooks]("setup-studio") to Watson Studio Project.
+- [Add Notebook From File]("add-notebook-to-studio") to Watson Studio Project.